-In the typical single-supply SE configuration, an output coupling capacitor (C_C) is required to block the dc bias at the output of the amplifier thus preventing dc currents in the load.
+In the typical single-supply SE configuration, an output coupling capacitor (C_c) is required to block the dc bias at the output of the amplifier, thus preventing dc currents in the load.
 As with the input coupling capacitor, the output coupling capacitor and impedance of the load form a high-pass filter governed by Equation 13.

-$$f{\text{out high}} = \frac{1}{2\pi R_L C_C}$$ (13)
+$$f{c \text{ high}} = \frac{1}{2\pi R{L}C{C}}$$ (13)

 The main disadvantage, from a performance standpoint, is that the load impedances are typically small, which drives the low-frequency corner higher.
 Large values of C_C are required to pass low frequencies into the load.
-Consider the example where a C_C of 68 μ F is chosen and loads vary from 8 Ω , 32 Ω , and 47 k Ω .
+Consider the example where a C_C of 68 μ F is chosen and loads vary from 8 Ω , 32 Ω , to 47 k Ω .
 Table 2 summarizes the frequency response characteristics of each configuration.